Felix Afena-Gyan: International career

-On 4 November 2021, Afena-Gyan received his first call-up by the Ghana national team.
-However, he turned down the invitation for the Black Stars for the 2022 FIFA World Cup qualifiers against Ethiopia and South Africa.
+Afena-Gyan received his first senior call-up to the Ghana national team on 4 November 2021 for 2022 FIFA World Cup qualification matches against Ethiopia and South Africa.

+He declined the invitation, explaining that he considered the call-up premature and wanted to continue developing at club level before joining the national team.
 He revealed in an interview with Italian journalist, Gianluca Di Marzio that he felt the call-up was too early and that he wanted to concentrate on developing under José Mourinho at club level before accepting a call-up.